Mixed with Campari and tequila, you won’t want to sleep on the full-bodied Siesta Cocktail.

 Instructions

-- Put all the ingredients (Tequila, Campari, lime juice, simple syrup, and grapefruit juice) into a cocktail shaker.
+- Pour all the ingredients into a cocktail shaker.

 - Fill the shaker with ice and shake well until it is thoroughly mixed and chilled.